What Is Direct Mail Marketing & How It Works

 Benefits of Direct Mail Marketing

-There’s a simple reason direct mails remain a well-used local advertising format despite the prominence of all things digital: they’re effective on many fronts.
-Physical mail, brochures, and catalogs have withstood the shifting digital landscape and remain an effective way to get your brand out and gain customers.
-To better understand what is direct mail’s biggest appeal, check out the stats below.
+There’s a simple reason direct mail remains a well-used local advertising format despite the prominence of all things digital: it is effective on many fronts.
+Physical mail, brochures, and catalogs have withstood the expanding digital marketing landscape and remain an effective way to get your brand out, as well as gain and retain customers.
+To better understand what direct mail’s biggest appeal is, check out the stats below.

-- Direct mails have a great response rate: As of 2023, the average response rate of direct mail marketing is 3.55%—2.95% higher than that of email.
+- Direct mails have a great response rate: As of 2024, according to Modern Postcard, marketers might typically expect an average response rate of 2.7%–4.4%.

-- People still love reading mail: A study also found that direct mails remain generally popular, with 95% of people reading and interacting with direct mail advertisements in some way.
+- People still love reading mail: A study also found that direct mail remains generally popular, with 95% of people reading and interacting with direct mail advertisements in some way.
+Compared to email, direct mail averaged a 4.4% response rate, compared to a response rate of 0.12% according to Post Analytics.

-- They lead customers to take further actions: A study by the U.S. Postal Service found that approximately 42% of customers across all generations visited a brand’s website as a result of receiving direct mail.
+- They lead customers to take further action: A study by the USPS found that approximately 42% of customers across all generations visited a brand’s website as a result of receiving direct mail.

-- Customers look out for mailed coupons: The same study also found that 77% of customers look out for deals like coupons in discounts in the mail, and will use them in future purchases.
+- Customers look out for mailed coupons: The same study also found that 76% of customers look out for deals like coupons and discounts in the mail and will use them in future purchases.

 - They increase your sales: Finally, the study also found that direct mail campaigns directly led 35% of customers to make purchases.